d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 - [ ] Locally: Go to the swagger-UI, authorize, run a "GET" request to the companies endpoint and assure that your authorization has worked by assuring that you get a 200 response
 - [ ] It is assured that deploying this feature branch over the current main does not break anything
-  - [ ] Deploy the version of main currently active on prod to a dev server with `Reset non-user related Docker Volumes & Re-populate` turned on
-  - [ ] Verify that the CD run is green
-  - [ ] Migrate the data from prod to the dev server using `./migrateData.sh dataland.com <SOURCE_API_KEY> <TARGET> <TARGET_API_KEY>`
+  - [ ] A fresh clone of dataland.com is generated (see Wiki page on "OTC" for details)
-  - [ ] Deploy the feature branch to the same server with `Reset non-user related Docker Volumes & Re-populate` turned off
+  - [ ] Deploy the feature branch to clone with `Reset non-user related Docker Volumes & Re-populate` turned off
   - [ ] Verify that the CD run is green
   - [ ] Verify that everything seems to be working fine by manually using the website
 - [ ] Merge using Squash Commit.
 The Merge Commit Message needs to contain "Manual Maintenance"